joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/controlling-movie-clip-playback.md

     bicycle.stop();

 the bicycle will not move (its animation will not play).
-The bicycle’s movement could start through some other user interaction.
+The bicycle's movement could start through some other user interaction.
 For example, if you had a button named `startButton`, the following code on a keyframe on the main timeline would make it so that clicking the button causes the animation to play: